yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 A fancy and professional coffee machine will cost you $1,000 and make it possible to save $200 to $300 on each programmer monthly.
 Do the math.
 Make yourself a rule that instead of giving someone a raise, it's always better to buy a new PlayStation for the office.
+Also, let them bring their <del>spouses</del> pets to the office&mdash;they will <del>work</del> stay longer for less money.

 **Give them sound titles**.
 Call them Vice Presidents, for example VP of Engineering, VP of Technology,